Options Trading 101

 IntelliTrade combines multiple layers of analysis to select and execute options trades:

-- GEX Analysis — Identifies support, resistance, and pinning levels from options market maker positioning (learn more)
+Identifies support, resistance, and pinning levels from options market maker positioning.
+Learn more

-- Quality Gates — Checks VIX levels, ATR (volatility), consolidation, and momentum before allowing any trade (learn more)
+Checks VIX, ATR (volatility), consolidation, and momentum before allowing any trade.
+Learn more

-- Strategy Selection — Chooses between Iron Fly, Iron Condor, or directional spreads based on market conditions
+Chooses between Iron Fly, Iron Condor, or directional spreads based on current market conditions.

-- Dynamic Exit Management — Monitors positions every 30 seconds with trailing stops, breakeven protection, and GEX-based exits (learn more)
+Monitors positions every 30 seconds with trailing stops, breakeven protection, and GEX-based exits.
+Learn more

 All of this happens automatically through the trading agents, with the AI Brain providing additional market context and suggestions.